 Marital Standard of Living

 The marital standard of living is important relative to the determination of spousal support.
 However, it is just one of the Family Code Section 4320 factors (IRMO Smith / IRMO Zywiciel).
 It is neither a ceiling nor a floor for the amount of spousal support.
-The marital standard of living can be looked at as a benchmark.
-The court may define the marital standard of living specifically with a dollar level or generally in terms like “middle class standard of living” (IRMO Kerr).
+The marital standard of living may be looked at by the divorce court as a benchmark.
+The divorce court may define the marital standard of living specifically with a dollar level or generally in terms like “middle class standard of living” (IRMO Kerr).

 The marital standard of living may be based on the party's actual recurring living expenses or it may be based on the net income of the parties.
 The theory that gives rise to using the net income approach, simply characterizes savings and investments as a life style choice.
 This approach does not distinguish between spending money on a vacation and spending money on stocks and bonds (IRMO Winter / IRMO Drapeau / IRMO Weinstein).